Last updated: 10 June 2026

 JPMorgan Personal Investing is a well-built, professionally managed platform that does exactly what it promises.
 The range of investment styles is solid, the app is genuinely good, the free guidance calls are a standout feature, and the transparent fee structure means you always know what you're paying.

-It's not the cheapest option out there, and the absence of a DIY platform at launch is a genuine limitation for anyone who wants more control.
-But for hands-off investors who want their money looked after by a trusted, regulated institution, it's one of the strongest options in the UK market right now.
+It's not the cheapest option out there, and it does ask you to hand the investment decisions over rather than make them yourself.
+But for hands-off investors who want their money looked after by a trusted, regulated institution, in my experience it's worth considering if you want professional portfolio management.
+In our view, it's one of the strongest options of its kind in the UK right now.

 For full details on the current referral offer (including how the Refer a Friend programme works and what you'll receive), head to our JPMorgan Personal Investing referral code page.